lecovi/verbose-fiesta/README.md

 # verbose-fiesta
-A Flask Hello World example
+A Flask Hello World example with a database!

 ## Install